ACEYYYDS/edu-pytorch-BUSI/README.md

 # edu-pytorch-BUSI
-Learning basics of pytorch w/ BUSI dataset
+Learning basics of pytorch with BUSI dataset